 India’s 5G rollout is widely awaited as the nation is waiting for the network of the fifth generation to carry access quicker than ever.
 Jio, Airtel, and Vi have both been working to render the network in the country a fact that will link practically anyone and anything together, including computers, artefacts, and gadgets such as 5G-capable smartphones.
-So, the big question is When 5G will launch in India? and where are plans of Jio, Airtel & Vi.
+So, the big question is When 5G will launch in India? and where are the plans of Jio, Airtel & Vi?

 Many of the advantages of 5G are faster multi-Gbps rates, reduced latency, and greater reliability relative to previous-generation cell networks.
 The network also provides consumers with usage cases against, among others, AR/VR, AI, and high-speed broadband.

 In 5G launches, countries such as the US, South Korea, Europe, and China have already raced ahead.
 Can India enter the 5G countries’ bandwagon in 2021?